joosepkoort/dom-solver/README.md

 ### Prerequisites

 - Java 17 or higher
-- Gradle 8.5 or higher
+- Gradle 8.5 or higher - included

 ### Installation